Fix an SEO Traffic Drop When Rankings Stay Stable

 Frequently asked questions about SEO traffic drops

-Optimise your content for AEO: add FAQPage schema, use question-based H2 headings, place a direct answer in the first sentence after each heading, and strengthen E-E-A-T signals (author credentials, citations, consistent entity data).
-Being cited in AI Overviews is the 2026 equivalent of holding position one.
+Optimise your content for AEO: use question-based H2 headings, place a direct answer in the first sentence after each heading, add supported schema when it matches visible content, and strengthen E-E-A-T signals such as author credentials, citations, and consistent entity data.
+AI Overview inclusion is not guaranteed.

 Check your website's SEO & AEO score